FelipeAndrioli/VulkanApplication/README.md

 	[X] - Move the descriptor set layout back to graphics pipeline [X] - Move the descriptor pool back to the graphics pipeline [X] - Fix Compute pipeline
+[ ] - Camera class
 [IN PROGRESS] - Make render/compute flow editable from scene
-	[X] - Change scene virtual functions to model virtual functions [IN PROGRESS] - Update and Load UBOs from the model
+	[X] - Change scene virtual functions to model virtual functions [X] - Update and Load UBOs from the model
-	[ ] - Load and set different shaders
+	[IN PROGRESS] - Load and set different shaders
 	[ ] - Multiple flows from scene controlled by the graphics pipeline layout [ ] - Scene layout
 		[ ] - Rasterization